oskaerik/aocg24/learnings.md

 This year, I solved all puzzles using a single Python expression: https://github.com/oskaerik/aocg24 (Unminified versions are included from day 8 and forward)

-I started doing day 1 in Go, but thought "this is a oneliner in Python!", and here we are...
+I started doing day 1 in Go, but thought "this is a one-liner in Python!", and here we are...

 ## What's an expression?